KaliszICS/kaliszics-ics3u1-01-25-26-problem-set-unit-2-ics4u-template-practice-problem-2-3-java-template/README.md

 1. Keep all validation from Option 1, but now output which rule failed:
    - If invalid, output: "Invalid: [reason]"
-   - Possible reasons: "Missing @", "Multiple @", "Starts or ends with dot", "Contains spaces", "Local part too long", "Local part too short", "No dot in domain", "Invalid domain extension length", "Domain extension contains non-letters"
+   - Possible reasons: "Missing @", "Multiple @", "Starts or ends with dot", "Contains spaces", "Local part too long", "Local part too short", "No dot in domain", "Invalid domain extension length"

 2. Add these exceptions to the basic rules:
    - **Exception A**: Subdomains are allowed (e.g., mail.google.com is valid)
-   - **Exception B**: Numbers are allowed in the local part and domain name (but NOT in the extension)
-   - **Exception C**: The characters + and _ are allowed in the local part only
+   - **Exception B**: The characters + and _ are allowed in the local part only (follows same rules at .)
-   - **Exception D**: Gmail addresses may have dots removed automatically (treat john.doe@gmail.com and johndoe@gmail.com as equivalent for validation purposes)
+   - **Exception C**: Gmail addresses may have dots removed automatically (treat john.doe@gmail.com and johndoe@gmail.com as equivalent for validation purposes)

 3. Handle edge cases:
-   - If Exception D applies, output the normalized version: "Valid (Gmail normalized)"
+   - If Exception C applies, output the normalized version: "Valid (Gmail normalized)"
    - If multiple exceptions apply, still output "Valid"
    - Validate that exceptions don't allow invalid characters in restricted areas